Sarmioe/MoMit/README.md

 > It support using makefile(GNU Makefile) and go build to run build.
 >
-> First , you need cd into the project root folder.
+> First , you need cd into the project root folder and golang V1.23.4
 >
 > Makefile build:
 >